Home Appraisal vs Home Inspection: What’s the Difference?

 A home appraisal is normally required by a lender.
 They want to know they aren’t loaning more money than the house is worth.
 If they get this wrong and the homeowner defaults on the mortgage, they’ll never get all of their money back.If you are buying or selling a home you might be wondering what the difference is between a home appraisal vs home inspection, here's the answer. #realestate #homeinspection

 What is a Home Inspection?

+Now, let’s discuss what a home inspection is when comparing a home appraisal vs home inspection.
 A home inspection is the best way to determine what condition a property is in.
-What isn’t working properly, what needs to be replaced and what may need to be replaced in the near future.
+What isn’t working properly, what needs to be replaced, and what may need to be replaced in the near future?
 The inspection should be carried out by a licensed inspector, who is trained and has passed the state board examination.

 If the inspector finds problems with the property, and they normally do, this will be added to their report.
 This information can then be used by the buyer to determine how to proceed with the purchase, which will depend on the contract.

 Some contracts will allow buyers to cancel the contract within the inspection period.
 While others will require the seller to make repairs.
 Negotiating a repair credit for repairs is often an option in both cases.

 The home inspection is a visual check of the structure of the house as well as the heating, air conditioning, plumbing, and electrical systems.
 The foundations, doors, windows, and the roof will also be inspected among other checks.